On effective equidistribution for quotients of SL(d): From generic points to new almost invariants

 there exist $x',y'\in F\cap\mathsf B(z,\delta)$ for some $z\in F$ so that $x'\neq hy'$ for any $h\in\Omega.$

-We now want to perturb $x', y'$ within $F$ to guarantee that they satisfy the above claimed properties.
+We now want to perturb $x', y'$ to obtain elements of $E$ that satisfy the above claimed properties.
 First, note that since $\mathfrak r_1^+$ and $\mathfrak r_1^-$ are irreducible representations of $H,$ there is a constant $\iota>0$ such that